Plenituz/barbe/README.md

 You specify the templates you want using a simple URL, kind of like a `FROM` statement in a Dockerfile.
 This allows your configuration file to stay simple, but still harness a world a complexity that the template makers prepared for you.

-Templates can also manipulate the syntax tokens it receives using dark magic, a simple reference like `cloudformation.MyBucket.Id` in your Terraform file could be turned into a concrete value gotten from your Cloudformation stack, without you lifting a finger.
+Templates can also manipulate the syntax tokens it receives using dark magic, a simple reference like `cloudformation("my-stack").output.MyBucketName` in your Terraform file can be turned into a concrete value gotten from your Cloudformation stack, without you lifting a finger.

 #### An imaginary example project